 Knowing these questions and your answers to them beforehand can be critical in proving your case before the judge.
-Your Social Security attorney will be able to help you prepare for your hearing and walk you through a list of questions that you are likely to face at the hearing.
-It is always in your best interest to enlist the help of an attorney when fighting to get your benefits.
+Your Social Security lawyer will be able to help you prepare for your hearing and walk you through a list of questions that you are likely to face at the hearing.
+It is always in your best interest to enlist the help of a lawyer when fighting to get your benefits.

 How to Answer The ALJ at your Hearing